Harry5haw/Geyser-Genomics/README.md

   <code>(1 / 8,000)   ×   (1 / 8,000)   =   1 / 64,000,000</code>
 </p>

 My donated genome will now serve as a data point to help others, ensuring that a single-letter fault doesn't define another patient's life.
 My odyssey of discovery took two decades, but it doesn't need to be that way for others.
-With technologies like TerraFlow Genomics, we can accelerate these discoveries and build solutions that may one day repair the very code of life itself.
+With technologies like Geyser Genomics, we can accelerate these discoveries and build solutions that may one day repair the very code of life itself.

 <table align="center" border="0" cellspacing="0" cellpadding="10">
   <tr>